Anthem Lights: Name change

 The group's name changed to Anthem Lights sometime after their independent release as Yellow Cavalier.
 Months later, the group signed to Reunion Records.
 Vocalist Kyle Kupecky comments about the meaning behind the name:

 On February 1, 2011, Anthem Lights released the Anthem Lights EP.
 Although it was the second EP by the group, it was the first on Reunion Records and the first under their current name.
 The EP received very positive reviews and chart success as "Can't Shut Up," the first track from the EP, peaked at No. 42 on Billboards Christian Songs chart and at No. 27 on the CHR radio charts.
-The three-track EP is being deemed a sampler as all of the tracks on it will be featured on their debut album, which is also self-titled.
+All of the tracks on the EP were also featured on their debut album, which was also self-titled.
 The album was released May 10, 2011.

-The cover art is similar to the EP in that it is simply the official band photo under the official band logo.
-The only difference is the background color.
+On May 7, 2012, the group announced their first lineup change with the news that Kyle Kupecky had left the group, adding later that day that they had already selected someone to replace him.
+One week later, on May 14, 2012, they introduced Joseph "Joey" Stamper as the new member during a livestream on Ustream.

 Anthem Lights performed on the Listen to the Sound Tour.
 The tour was headlined by Building 429, since the tour carried the same name as their latest album, and it featured Revive.
 Anthem Lights performed on the 2011 Rock & Worship Roadshow tour along with MercyMe, Jars of Clay, and The Afters.

 The album You Have My Heart was released on February 4, 2014.
 The album Escape was released on October 14, 2014.

-On February 1, 2016, former singer-guitarist-pianist Alan Powell left the band to pursue his growing career in acting.
+On February 1, 2016, former singer-guitarist-pianist Alan Powell left the band to pursue a career in acting.

 On April 7, 2017, they released their fourth album, Hymns.
 On October 12, 2017, they released their fifth album, Painted Skies.
 This is their first album with Spencer Kane, a solo Christian artist formerly of the TV Series iShine Knect of TBN Studios and a 6 time award winner and Billboard charting indie artist.

-On February 2, 2018, the band released a compilation album called Better Together: The Mixtape, which features an acoustic version of their song Better Together, along with solo music from each of the members, On March 16, 2018, they released their sixth album Hymns Vol. II.
+On February 2, 2018, the band released a compilation album called Better Together: The Mixtape, which features an acoustic version of their song Better Together, along with solo music from each of the members, On March 16, 2018, they released their sixth album, Hymns Vol. II.